mqnfred/dustr/README.md

 ```

 The `dustr` command will create the dart package containing the bindings to the
 rusthello library. `pub get` pulls in any dependencies.
+We'll now set up the
+dart app which will use our bindings:

 ```sh
 mkdir -p dartapp/bin